mbchang/dynamics/README.md

 Pretrained network and dataset can be downloaded at: COMING SOON.

 ### Generating Data
-The following commands generates 50000 trajectories of 4 balls of variable mass over 60 timesteps.
+This is an example of generating 50000 trajectories of 4 balls of variable mass over 60 timesteps.
 It will create a folder `balls_n4_t60_s50000_m` in the `data/` folder.
 ```shell
 > cd src/js
 > node demo/js/Demo.js -e balls -n 4 -t 60 -s 50000 -m
 ```
-The following commands generates 50000 trajectories of 2 balls over 60 timesteps for wall geometry "U." It will create a folder `walls_n2_t60_s50000_wU` in the `data/` folder.
+This is an example of generating 50000 trajectories of 2 balls over 60 timesteps for wall geometry "U." It will create a folder `walls_n2_t60_s50000_wU` in the `data/` folder.
 ```shell
 > cd src/js
 > node demo/js/Demo.js -e walls -n 2 -t 60 -s 50000 -w U